JackEdwardLyons/jacklyons-me-beta/content/pages/blog/moving-from-wordpress-to-next.js-with-stackbit.md

 layout: post
 thumb_image: images/next-js-logo.jpg
 ---
-## In 2021 it's never been easier to move away from WordPress.

-Moving from WordPress to Next.js with StackBit
+Moving from WordPress to a static site generator like Next.js has been a huge goal of mine for over two years.

 *   Lorem ipsum
 *   dolor sit amet